Skip to content

 Already locked going in: single Supabase project + pgvector as vector store (ADR-032); PurposeKey.EMBEDDING reserved (ADR-035 D3); LLMUsageRecord already carries every field embedding calls need; “own-the-substrate” architectural bias (ADR-035 in-process control plane; ADR-037 native secrets posture).

-The initial draft recommended Gemini’s cloud embedding API.
-Reversed during disposition: cloud-API embeddings set a track toward large spend at scale ($6–15K/month at 100M embeddings/month) — incompatible with bootstrap-plausible funding trajectory and inconsistent with the own-the-substrate pattern.
-In-process local model reuses worker compute and costs $0 additional at alpha scale; the upgrade ladder (D11) keeps the door open if quality, scale, or contractual demands change.
+Cloud-API embeddings set a track toward large spend at scale ($6–15K/month at 100M embeddings/month) — incompatible with bootstrap-plausible funding trajectory and inconsistent with the own-the-substrate pattern.
+An in-process local model reuses worker compute and costs $0 additional at alpha scale; the upgrade ladder (D11) keeps the door open if quality, scale, or contractual demands change.

 Decision